longtk/quiz-github-repo/README.md

 # Github Repo loader

-A small project allow loggedin user to view public Github repo by filter repo's username
+A small project allow loggedin user to view public Github repo by filter repo's username .
+Then you can share that github to your facebook home feed or news

 Technical stack :

-- Reactjs (v18) with Typescript, Tailwindcss(v3), React-Hook-Form, ...
+- Reactjs (v18) with Typescript, Tailwindcss(v3), React-Hook-Form, Facebook SDK, ...

 To get started with GitHub Repo Loader, follow these steps: